 Nonetheless, these do not come without a few challenges.
 Bromine tablets not dissolving in water is a frequently encountered complaint.
-This can lead to compromised sanitization and wastage of the money spent on these.
+This can lead to compromised sanitization and a waste of the money spent on these.

-So if you are having a hard time in making the bromine tablets dissolve, here are a few probable causes and their easy fixes.
+So, if you are having a hard time making the bromine tablets dissolve, here are a few probable causes and their easy fixes.

 Large Size Of The Bromine Tablets

-This is one basic rule of science: the larger the size of a substance is, the longer it takes to dissolve due to smaller surface are to volume ratio.
+This is one basic rule of science: the larger the size of a substance is, the longer it takes to dissolve due to the smaller surface area-to-volume ratio.
 Bromine tablets also come in various sizes, some larger than 1.5 or 2 inches.

 Not Using A Bromine Floater

-Most bromine tablets are designed to be used in a bromine floater, and might not dissolve adequately without it.
+Most bromine tablets are designed to be used in a bromine floater and might not dissolve adequately without it.
 Floaters are dispensers that hold the bromine tablets and are released into the hot tub.
-These have settings that allow the bromine tablets to be dissolved at an appropriate rate and help in maintaining the bromine in the hot tub at a desirable level.
+These have settings that allow the bromine tablets to be dissolved at an appropriate rate and help maintain the bromine in the hot tub at a desirable level.